Culture of Deçan: Summer days

 Summer days are on 11th, 12th and 13 March and are featured by juniper burning.
 The children, several days before the spring day, bring juniper trees from Mountains, they gather them in the courtyard and on the night of 11th members gather around the fire and jump over the fire wishing that all the evil, bad things and summer fever get burned.
 Each family burns their junipers on their own courtyard.
 All family women and girls on this day do not do any work after dinner and for dinner smoked pastrami legs are prepared.

 Saint George

 Saint George's Day is celebrated on 6 May, but the celebration begins much earlier by cleaning and whitewashing the house.
 On Saint George's night children gather flowers and willow tree branches with leaves decorating the house and the courtyard.
 On that night flowers, leaves and nettles are laid on beds.

 On the Saint George day all wakes up early in the morning and women wash their children with water in which nettles, flowers, and grasses have been poured.
-Earlier also grass of furuncle was mixed to be given to cattle in order to not to get sick on summer.
+Earlier also grass of furuncle was mixed to be given to cattle in order to not get sick on summer.
 On the Saint George day women do not work either.
 Shepherds separate the lambs from the sheep on Saint George's day and the entire family eats milk pap.